Welcome to the diagnosis page of CIDPUSA

-Autoimmune hepatitis is a condition in which the patient's own immune systems attacks
+Autoimmune hepatitis is a condition in which the patient's own

-is chronic, many patients with autoimmune hepatitis present
+disease is chronic, many patients with autoimmune hepatitis present

 acutely ill with jaundice, fever and sometimes symptoms of severe

 Autoimmune hepatitis usually occurs in women (70 %) between the ages of

 15 and 40.
 Although the term "lupoid" hepatitis was originally used to

 describe this disease, patients with systemic

-hepatitis and the two diseases are distint entities.
+hepatitis and the two diseases are distinct entities.